Nonlinear Classical Fields: Nonlinear pionic field

 For stationary states with energy ${E}$ the equation for upper part of wave function is

-Obviously, this wave function is not simple factorizing term, it is the sum of two terms with different algebraic structure and differential equations for radial parts of wave function have forth order.
-By physical meaning the term ${V'\vec e_R}$ represent the spin-orbital interaction and from data the one may be discarded for light nuclei.
+where ${M}$ is the mass of free nucleon.
+Obviously, this wave function is not simple factorisable term, it is the sum of two terms with different algebraic structure and differential equations for radial parts of wave function have forth order.
+By physical meaning the term ${V'\vec e_R}$ represents the spin-orbital interaction.
+It is strange but two new issues - quadratic dependence of nucleon potential energy on the pionic potential and spin-orbital interaction of the nucleon in pionic field - where not counted for today.